flywheel-apps/all-subject-bids-fmriprep/README.md

 of the BIDS fMRIPrep gear to see how the data must be prepared and for a description of the configuration options, inputs and outputs of this gear.

+This gear has an extra option: gear-gear-to-run.
+The default is, "bids-fmriprep".
+This option is included to allow a custom-configured version of bids-fmriprep to be run.

 ### Note

 This gear was created from the Flywheel [BIDS App Template](https://github.com/flywheel-apps/bids-app-template).
 See the